shaunsmith/tiny-java-containers/README.md

 ## Prerequisites

 You'll need GraalVM Native Image installed.
-This code was last tested with version 22.3's JDK 19 preview.
+This code was tested with a preview build of GraalVM 22.3 for JDK 19.
 You'll also need Docker installed and running.
 It should work fine with [podman](https://podman.io/) but it has not been tested.